-IPPC - Integrated Pollution Prevention and Control.
-This EU Directive (the 'IPPC Directive') imposes a requirement for industrial and agricultural activities with a high pollution potential to have a permit which can only be issued if certain environmental conditions are met, so that the companies themselves bear responsibility for preventing and reducing any pollution they may cause.
-More recently, the Directive on Industrial Emissions 2010/75/EU (IED) was adopted by the European Union.
-The IED replaces the IPPC Directive and a number of other sectoral directives as of 7 January 2014, with the exception of the LCP Directive, which will be repealed with effect from 1 January 2016.
+IED -Industrial Emissions Directive.
+This EU Directive (2010/75/EU) imposes a requirement for industrial and agricultural activities with a high pollution potential to have a permit which can only be issued if certain environmental conditions are met, so that the companies themselves bear responsibility for preventing and reducing any pollution they may cause.
+The IED replaced the IPPC Directive and a number of other sectoral directives as of 7 January 2014, with the exception of the Large Combustion Plant (LCP) Directive, which was replaced by the IED with effect from 1 January 2016.